FunctionX-SG/QA/TestCase/MarginX/MarginX Regression test case(English version).md

 - Source Token

-  - Positive Test Scenarios
+	- Positive Test Cases

 		- Click on the chain dropdown menu

-      - Displays the list of supported chains.
+			- Supported chain options are displayed

-    - Select any chain from the dropdown list
+		- Select any chain from the dropdown

-      - Switches to the selected chain.
+			- Switches to the selected chain

 		- Click on the token

-      - Displays the list of supported tokens for the selected chain along with their corresponding balances.
+			- Shows the list of supported tokens on the selected chain along with corresponding balances

-    - Click on any token in the list
+		- Select any token from the list

-      - Successfully changes the source token and displays its balance.
+			- Successfully changes the source token and displays the balance of that token

 		- Enter a token amount less than the available balance

-      - The transaction can proceed.
+			- Allows the transaction

-    - Select "Max" for the token amount
+		- Select Max for token amount

-      - The transaction amount will be set to the maximum available balance.
+			- Transaction amount is set to the maximum available balance

-  - Negative Test Scenarios
+	- Negative Test Cases

 		- If no chain is selected

-      - A required field alert pops up.
+			- A required field warning is displayed

-    - If the selected chain is not the one currently connected to the wallet
+		- If the selected chain does not match the currently connected wallet chain

-      - A "Switch to correct chain" alert pops up.
+			- Displays a "Switch to correct chain" warning

 		- If a chain is selected but no token is chosen

-      - A required field alert pops up.
+			- A required field warning is displayed

-    - If no value is entered for the token amount
+		- If no value is entered for token amount

-      - A required value alert pops up.
+			- A required amount warning is displayed

-    - If the token amount entered is greater than the available balance
+		- If token amount entered exceeds available balance

-      - An insufficient balance warning is displayed.
+			- Displays an insufficient balance warning

-    - If a token not owned by the wallet is selected
+		- If a token is selected that is not owned in the wallet

-      - An insufficient balance warning is displayed.
+			- Displays an insufficient balance warning

-  - Boundary Test Scenarios
+	- Boundary Test Cases

-    - Enter the token amount with maximum precision
+		- Enter token amount with maximum precision

-      - Values exceeding the token precision will be rounded.
+			- Rounds to appropriate precision if it exceeds token’s precision limit

-    - Select "Max" for the token amount, and if the token is the gas token for that chain
+		- Select Max for token amount, and the token is used as gas on the chain

-      - The transaction amount will equal the available balance minus the minimum required gas fee.
+			- Transaction amount will equal balance minus minimum gas fee

 - Destination Token

-  - Positive Test Scenarios
+	- Positive Test Cases

 		- Click on the chain dropdown menu

-      - Displays the list of supported chains.
+			- Supported chain options are displayed

-    - Select any chain from the dropdown list
+		- Select any chain from the dropdown

-      - Switches to the selected chain.
+			- Switches to the selected chain

 		- Click on the token

-      - Displays the list of supported tokens for the selected chain along with their corresponding balances.
+			- Shows the list of supported tokens on the selected chain along with corresponding balances

-    - Click on any token in the list
+		- Select any token from the list

-      - Successfully changes the destination token and displays its balance.
+			- Successfully changes the destination token and displays the balance of that token

-  - Negative Test Scenarios
+	- Negative Test Cases

 		- If no chain is selected

-      - A required field alert pops up.
+			- A required field warning is displayed

 		- If a chain is selected but no token is chosen

-      - A required field alert pops up.

-    - If the source token is not yet supported on the destination token list

-      - Bridge cannot proceed, and selecting a non-source token shows a "Coming soon" alert.

-- Bridge Functionality

-  - Positive Test Scenarios

-    - Enter any amount within the source token's available balance

-      - The destination token automatically updates with the same value and becomes uneditable.

-    - Click the "V" (swap button)

-      - The source token and destination token chains are swapped.

-    - If the source token is A-chain USDT and the destination token is B-chain USDT, then change the source token's chain to B-chain

-      - The destination token automatically changes to A-chain, effectively swapping chains.

-    - If the source token is A-chain USDT and the destination token is B-chain USDT and proceed with Bridge, but the A-chain USDT has not yet been approved for contract

-      - Redirects to the wallet's protocol approval page.

-    - If the source token is A-chain USDT and the destination token is B-chain USDT and proceed with Bridge

-      - The "Confirm Bridge" window pops up, displaying transaction details and a "Bridge" button.
-If bridging from Zeta to another chain, it also shows the required gas fee token and amount.

-    - If the source token is A-chain USDT and the destination token is B-chain USDT and the Bridge is successful

-      - 1. A-chain gas token is deducted.
-        2. The A-chain USDT balance is reduced by the transaction amount.
-        3. The B-chain USDT balance increases by the transaction amount.
-        4. The interface shows: 1.
-"View on A-chain Explorer" 2.
-"View on B-chain Explorer" 3.
-"Add token to wallet" button 4.
-Close window button.
-        5. Transaction history shows the record along with the chain's transaction hash.

-    - If the source token is A-chain USDT and the destination token is B-chain USDT and the Bridge is successful, click "View on A-chain Explorer"

-      - Redirects to the A-chain explorer and displays transaction details.

-    - If the source token is A-chain USDT and the destination token is B-chain USDT and the Bridge is successful, click "View on B-chain Explorer"

-      - Redirects to the B-chain explorer and displays transaction details.

-    - If the source token is A-chain USDT and the destination token is B-chain USDT and the Bridge is successful, click "Add to Wallet"

-      - The destination token is added to the bound wallet.

-  - Negative Test Scenarios

-    - If the source and destination tokens are different

-      - The Bridge cannot proceed, and selecting a non-source token shows a "Coming soon" alert.

-    - If the transaction is rejected by the wallet during Bridge

-      - Displays transaction failure alert, and assets remain unchanged.

-    - If the source chain's gas token balance is insufficient to pay the gas fee during Bridge

-      - Displays transaction failure alert, and assets remain unchanged.

-    - If the source token is A-chain USDT and the destination token is B-chain USDT and proceed with Bridge, but the A-chain USDT contract approval is rejected

-      - Displays transaction failure alert, and assets remain unchanged.
+			- A required field warning is displayed

+		- If the source token is not supported in the destination token list

+			- Bridge cannot proceed, displaying "Insufficient liquidity for this trade" warning

+- Bridge Function

+	- Positive Test Cases

+		- Enter any value within available asset amount for source token

+			- Destination token automatically updates with corresponding value and is not editable

+		- Click the "V" (switch button)

+			- Swaps the source and destination tokens along with respective chains

+		- If the source token is USDT on Chain A and destination token is USDT on Chain B, change source chain to Chain B

+			- Destination chain automatically updates to Chain A, switching the chains

+		- If the source token is USDT on Chain A and destination token is USDT on Chain B, and Bridge is initiated without approving the contract on Chain A

+			- Redirects to wallet approval page

+		- If the source token is USDT on Chain A and destination token is USDT on Chain B and Bridge is initiated

+			- Displays Confirm bridge window, showing transaction details and Bridge button.
+If bridging from Zeta chain to another chain, displays gas fee token and amount.

+		- After successful bridge from USDT on Chain A to USDT on Chain B

+			- 1. Deducts gas token on Chain A
+            - 2. Deducts bridged amount of USDT on Chain A
+            - 3. Adds bridged amount to USDT on Chain B
+            - 4. Screen shows 1.
+View on Chain A Explorer 2.
+View on Chain B Explorer 3.
+Add token to wallet button 4.
+Close button
+            - 5. Transaction history shows transaction record with chain's tx hash

+		- After successful bridge from USDT on Chain A to USDT on Chain B, click View on Chain A Explorer

+			- Redirects to Chain A Explorer displaying transaction details

+		- After successful bridge from USDT on Chain A to USDT on Chain B, click View on Chain B Explorer

+			- Redirects to Chain B Explorer displaying transaction details

+		- After successful bridge from USDT on Chain A to USDT on Chain B, click Add to Wallet

+			- Adds the destination token to the connected wallet

+	- Negative Test Cases

+		- If there is insufficient liquidity for source or destination token

+			- Bridge cannot proceed, displaying "Insufficient liquidity for this trade" warning

+		- If the wallet rejects the transaction during Bridge

+			- Shows transaction failure warning, and assets remain unchanged

+		- If gas token is insufficient to cover the gas fee on the source chain

+			- Shows transaction failure warning, and assets remain unchanged

+		- If the source token on Chain A (e.g., USDT) requires approval but is denied

+			- Shows transaction failure warning, and assets remain unchanged

 		- If miners are still confirming the block during Bridge

-      - The transaction is marked as "Pending," and the transaction history shows the record along with the chain's transaction hash.
+			- Transaction appears as Pending, with transaction history showing transaction record and tx hash

-    - When bridging from Zeta chain to an external chain, if the transaction amount plus the gas fee exceeds the balance
+		- If bridging from Zeta chain to an external chain and transaction amount plus gas fee exceeds balance

-      - Transaction fails, and an insufficient balance warning is displayed.
+			- Transaction fails, displaying insufficient balance warning

-  - Equivalence Partitioning Scenarios
+	- Equivalence Partitioning Test Cases

-    - Test different chains and tokens for equivalence partitioning
+		- Perform equivalence partitioning tests for different chains and tokens

-      - 1. Chain: 1.
-External chain → Zeta chain 2.
-Zeta chain → External chain
+			- Chain: 1.
+External chain >> Zeta chain 2.
+Zeta chain >> External chain
-        2. Token: 1.
+            - Token: 1.
 Native 2.
 ERC20

+	- Boundary Test Cases

+		- Perform cross-chain tests for different tokens and chains, e.g., ETH.USDT <-> ZETA.ZETA

+			- Successfully converts token and accurately calculates exchange rate and gas fee

+		- Test different tokens with different precision during cross-chain transfers, e.g., Token A supports up to 18 decimals, Token B supports up to 6 decimals

+			- If Token A exceeds 6 decimal places, conversion uses the appropriate exchange rate and rounds to the max supported decimals of Token B

 ### Setting

 - Connect Wallet

+	- Enables Swap, Bridge, etc., and transaction history and balance are visible

 - Disconnect Wallet

+	- Disables Swap, Bridge, etc., and transaction history and balance are not visible

 - Copy Wallet Address